Chapter 13: Nuclei Assertion Reason

 Reason (R): The decay of each nucleus occurs independently of others and cannot be predicted exactly when it will occur.

-19. Assertion (A): Beta decay increases the atomic number of a nucleus by one.
+Answer: Both A and R are true and R is the correct explanation of A. - Assertion (A): Beta decay increases the atomic number of a nucleus by one.

 Reason (R): In beta decay, a neutron is converted into a proton and an electron, and the electron is emitted as a beta particle.

-20. Assertion (A): The half-life of a radioactive substance can be determined experimentally.
+Answer: Both A and R are true and R is the correct explanation of A. - Assertion (A): The half-life of a radioactive substance can be determined experimentally.

 Reason (R): The half-life is the time taken for half of the radioactive nuclei in a sample to decay.